qt1b/Unity-Zelion/README.md

 - able to get inside colisions, and to get stuck (due to player going too fast and having a small collisionbox ? )
 - camera smoothness: the player and camera going in the same direction make a jittery/stuttery effect
 - cloning the repo does not clone all unity settings, etc. need to find a way to make these settings reproducible
+- after dashing, the player cannot move for half a sec

 todo :
 - tilemaps